zhoujiazhao/nodejs/README.md

 ## mysql 授权, 改后密码为your_password
 ```
+grant all privileges on *.* to root@'%' identified by '123' with grant option;

 GRANT ALL PRIVILEGES ON *.* TO 'root'@'localhost' IDENTIFIED BY 'your_password' WITH GRANT OPTION;
 GRANT ALL PRIVILEGES ON *.* TO 'root'@'%' IDENTIFIED BY 'your_password' WITH GRANT OPTION;
 or
 GRANT ALL ON nodejs.* to nodejs@'%' IDENTIFIED BY 'your_password';
 GRANT ALL ON nodejs.* to nodejs@localhost IDENTIFIED BY 'your_password';
+or
+CREATE USER 'root'@'localhost' IDENTIFIED BY '1233';
+GRANT ALL PRIVILEGES ON *.* TO 'root'@'localhost';
+CREATE USER 'root'@'%' IDENTIFIED BY '1233';
+GRANT ALL PRIVILEGES ON *.* TO 'root'@'%';

 ```